-Do not overly all vociferously give praise, else it will endanger the credibility of your price.
+Do not overly vociferously give praise, or else it will endanger the credibility of your praise.
 Every student has his or her past achievements and present expectations.

 Due to this judge the progress an accomplishment or students based on that.
-Individualized your judgment of progress and do not follow rigid standards according to yourself all by comparing students to other students.
+Individualize your judgment of progress and do not follow rigid standards according to yourself by comparing students to other students.

 Please When Students May Not Realize or Appreciate Their Accomplishments

 Some progress ah obvious while others are not.
 Make sure you give specific and noteworthy aspects of students’ progress to their understanding and appreciation.

 This will give them information on how far they have progressed.
 It will also show them the reasons why you like their work or behavior.

 Finally, it reinforces student’s confidence by communicating to them that they can achieve great success if they work for it.

 Some people do not respond positively to praise.
 That’s why they feel uncomfortable or embarrassed when praised, especially when it is offered in public.